unkyulee/micro-journal/micro-journal-rev-2.1/guide.md

 Make sure that the wifi system is in 2.4 Ghz.
 Also, try to seting the WiFi country.
 5 Localisation Options -> L4 WLAN Country

+When you continue to have troubles connecting to wifi.
+Try command line option "nmtui" which has more detailed steps to configure the wifi.

 ---